 - Those that are either already solved or are obviously minutia.

-By doing this you’ve radically reduced the number of problems you need to focus on from 100% to some much smaller percentage (getting close to 10%).
+By doing this, you’ve radically reduced the number of problems you need to focus on from 100% to some much smaller percentage (getting close to 10%).

 Attention Units – A metaphor I picked up from my best Microsoft manager (Chris Phillips).
 As leaders, we only have a certain number of Attention Units.
 Let’s say over the course of a month, you, as a typical workaholic manager, have a 1000 Attention Units you can spend giving your attention to work.
 It’s a zero sum game.
 Every activity you engage in uses attention units.
 Spend yours wisely.

 Once you have gotten to the point where you have these buckets, immediately and forcefully, avoid spending any of your leadership attention units on issues in buckets B or C!
 Tell your team: “See this list of issues?
-Do not bother me with them.
+Please do not bother me with them.
 YOU figure it out.
 Together we have decided they are already solved, are minutia, or the team knows how to solve.
 So Go!”

 Think about it for a minute: We’re talking about issues that you and the team decided were NOT in the 10% bucket.
 You already decided that HOW the problem eventually gets solved DOES NOT MATTER.
 So get over it and move on.